SamuSommer/ScrobbleSync/README.md

 ## Getting Started

-This readme.md should give you all the relevant information for using this tool.
+This README.md should give you all the relevant information for using this tool.
 If something is unclear or not working, you can message me on Discord @Samu#1337

 ## Prerequisites
-- A Mac.
+- A Mac
-- Apple Music.
+- Apple Music

 ## Installation
-Download the script and paste it into
+1. Download the script and paste it into

     /Users/yourusernamehere/Library/Music/Scripts

 (create the Scripts folder if it doesn't exist yet)

-Then open it and put in your username where it says to do so (at the top), then save the script (Cmd-S) and close it.
+2. Then open it and put in your username where it says to do so (at the top).
+3. Save the script (⌘-S) and close it.

 ## Usage

 ### First-time setup:
 1. Open Apple Music and view your Library in tracks view.
-2. Press Cmd-J for display options.
+2. Press ⌘-J for display options.
 Enable comments, and Last Played.
 3. Now, select a few tracks and then click the script icon on the menu bar (*it's the little scroll*), then click on ScrobbleSync.
-It will start running, writing the comments starting from the first selected song.
+4. It will start running, writing the comments starting from the first selected song.

 ### Fast mode: